sharduul/chalk/_posts/2020-02-24-important-evaluation-metrics-for-machine-learning.md

 |----------------|----------------|
 | False Negative | False Positive |

-*“The confusion matrix in itself is not a performance measure but all the performance metrics are dependent on the confusion matrix.”*
+> The confusion matrix in itself is not a performance measure but all the performance metrics are dependent on the confusion matrix.

 ### Terms Associated with Confusion Matrix

 1.  **True Positive (TP):** True positive means their actual class value is 1 and the predicted class value is also 1.

-    *Ex: The case where the women are actually pregnant and the model also classifies that she is pregnant.*
+    Ex: The case where the women are actually pregnant and the model also classifies that she is pregnant.

 2.  **False Positive (FP):** False-positive means their actual class value is 0 and the predicted class value is also 1.

-    *Ex: The case where the women are not pregnant and the model classifies that she is pregnant.*
+    Ex: The case where the women are not pregnant and the model classifies that she is pregnant.

 3.  **True Negative (TN):** True negative means their actual class value is 0 and the predicted class value is also 0.

-    *Ex: The case where the women are actually not pregnant and the model also classifies that she is not pregnant.*
+    Ex: The case where the women are actually not pregnant and the model also classifies that she is not pregnant.

 4.  **False Negative (FN):** False-negative means their actual class value is 1 and the predicted class value is also 0.

-    *Ex: The case where the women are actually pregnant and the model also classifies that she is not pregnant.*
+    Ex: The case where the women are actually pregnant and the model also classifies that she is not pregnant.

 ## Classification Accuracy

-Classification accuracy is the most common and simplest metrics that anyone can easily understand. *It is defined as the number of correct predictions made to be the developed model.*
+Classification accuracy is the most common and simplest metrics that anyone can easily understand.
+It is defined as the number of correct predictions made to be the developed model.

 It can be easily calculated with the help of a confusion matrix.